Creditors Voluntary Liquidation:

 - The Liquidator may commence recovery processes if they discover any “hidden assets “or assets that should be recovered.

 - The Liquidator prepares a Statutory Report to Creditors 3 months after the appointment date to inform creditors about the progress of the Liquidation and if they are likely to receive a dividend payment from the Liquidation.

 - If the Liquidator has funds available, a Dividend is paid to creditors.

 Finalising the liquidation (A further 3 to 4 months)

 - The Liquidator will prepare a Final Report for Creditors.

-- The Liquidator will lodge various documents with ASIC and request that ASIC deregister the company.
+- The Liquidator will lodge various documents with the regulator and request that they deregister the company.

-- ASIC will deregister the company 3 months after the liquidator’s final lodgement.
+- The regulator will deregister the company 3 months after the liquidator’s final lodgement.

 How are different parties affected by a liquidation?

 Winding up a company affects various parties in various ways.
 Here are a few: